 Participating in an event requires participants to disclose personal information about themselves.
 Personal data is essential to participate in almost every event and is used as an example of:

-- Communication between event organizers and event participants
+- Communication between event organisers and event participants

 - Event access control